stephanos/hrd/README.md

 ### Documentation

-The [Documentation](http://godoc.org/github.com/101loops/hrd) is still quite sparse.
+The [documentation](http://godoc.org/github.com/101loops/hrd) is still quite incomplete.
-Please have a look at the E2E tests to see how it is used.
+I suggest having a look at the E2E tests to see how it is used.

 ### Credit
 - Google: [https://code.google.com/p/appengine-go/]